danob-jana/austin-python-scripts/README.md

 # python script examples

-These are some python scripts that I used as examples in a brief presentation to the Boston Python meetup on January 22, 2015.
+These are some python scripts that I used as examples in a brief presentation to the Austin Python Meetup on September 12, 2018.